SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.1.0.md

 A number of security enhancements have been made.

-#### Restoring a DataMiner backup package will no longer be possible when the package was cre­ated on a system with a different DataMiner version \[ID_30921\]
+#### Restoring a DataMiner backup package will no longer be possible when the package was created on a system with a different DataMiner version \[ID_30921\]

 From now on, it will no longer be possible to restore a DataMiner backup package on a system with a DataMiner version that is different from the one on which the backup was taken.